 Using a VPN on LibreELEC is as necessary as it is on any other platform.
 Unfortunately, the operating system has very limited capabilities in terms of running external software, making this a complicated task.
 Thanks to a great little Kodi add-on, you can setup a VPN connection right from within Kodi, eliminating the need for external VPN client software.
 And with all good VPN suppliers using a standard protocol, this method works with all of them.

-- 2 A VPN is your Best Protection While Using Kodi
+- 1 A VPN Is Your Best Protection While Using Kodi

-- 5.1 Installing the Zomboided VPN Manager add-on
+- 4 The Solution – Installing the Zomboided VPN Manager Add-on

 - 6 Conclusion